 Make a note of what you've invested in, how much and where.
 You may also want to find out how sustainable or environmentally friendly your current holdings are.

 We all have a main bank account for our own personal income and bills – but do you have any other accounts you may have set up for other purposes?
 When was the last time you checked the balance or saw a statement?
 Take this time to assess what you have open and whether you need it.

-You could also take a look at your online bank account and delete any old or out of date direct debits and standing orders, so you’ve got a clearer view of your regular payments.
+You could also take a look at your online bank account and delete any old or out-of-date direct debits and standing orders, so you’ve got a clearer view of your regular payments.

 Insurance products tend to be a little dull, but necessary.
-From Home insurance, to Car and pet insurance to look after our prized possessions to emergency home cover and life insurance for those ‘would rather not contemplate’ moments.
+From Home insurance to Car and pet insurance to look after our prized possessions to emergency home cover and life insurance for those ‘would rather not contemplate’ moments.
 These are all valuable financial tools.
 Some are set up to run for life, and others review every year or after a set period.
 It’s worth bringing together all your policy information so you know what you have, what it costs and what you’re covered for.

 You may have set up one or more pensions through current or previous employers.
 Or you may have started a personal pension in the past.
 It’s useful to review what pension savings you’ve already started so you understand how much more you may need to save for retirement.

 If you can’t locate your pension paperwork but know that you have paid into a pension – get in touch!
 We can help you track it down.
 We’ve found that with our help, pension customers are tracking down an extra 33% of retirement savings.
-Not bad for 5 minutes work.
+Not bad for 5 minutes of work.

-Now is the time to dig out paperwork, contact your providers to request log in details and generally get your admin in order.
-Throw out any unnecessary and out of date documents and save any important policy documents or statements somewhere secure.
+Now is the time to dig out paperwork, contact your providers to request login details and generally get your admin in order.
+Throw out any unnecessary and out-of-date documents and save any important policy documents or statements somewhere secure.